-Textbook: "The character's praise for his own culture allows Diderot to express his Enlightenment idealization of "natural man," free from the vices of civilized
+Textbook: "The character's praise for his own culture allows Diderot to express his Enlightenment idealization of "natural man," free from the vices of civilized societies."
+(Understanding Western Societies, p.
+508)

 Repercussions for Academic Dishonesty:

 See list of offenses on the left